Security-Onion-Solutions/securityonion-docs/salt.rst

    Salt is a new approach to infrastructure management built on a dynamic communication bus.
 Salt can be used for data-driven orchestration, remote execution for any infrastructure, configuration management for any app stack, and much more.

-Salt is a core component of Security Onion 2.0.
+Salt is a core component of Security Onion 2.0 as it manages all processes on all nodes.

 Firewall Requirements
 ---------------------

-Sensors need to be able to connect to the management server on ports ``4505/tcp`` and ``4506/tcp``:
+Nodes need to be able to connect to the management server on ports ``4505/tcp`` and ``4506/tcp``:

 http://docs.saltstack.com/topics/tutorials/firewall.html

 Checking Status
 ---------------

-Want to verify all your sensors are up?
+You can use salt's ``test.ping`` to verify that all your nodes are up:

 ::